Page updated 17th August 2016

-Designed by North Devon builder, Richard Allen, it is thought to be the oldest, large brick building still surviving in Exeter.
-H M Customs and Excise used it until 1989, to monitor goods imported to the quay for customs duty.
+Designed by North Devon builder, Richard Allen, The Custom House is thought to be the oldest brick building still surviving in Exeter.
+The Chamber expended £3,000 on its construction.
+H. M. Customs and Excise used it until 1989, to monitor goods imported to the Quay for customs duty.

-On the ground floor, to the rear of the front storage area, was installed a Kings Stove, said to be used to burn contraband goods.
-There is a fireplace with cast iron door and flue in a rear room, but the archaeologists are not certain if it is the actual stove
+Originally, the arches at the front were open, allowing goods to be stored out of the rain.
+On the ground floor, to the rear of the front storage area, was installed the King’s Stove, said to be used to burn contraband goods.
+There is a fireplace with cast iron door and flue in a rear room, but archaeologists are not certain if it is the actual stove.

-Celia Fiennes described the Custom House thus:
+Celia Fiennes described The Custom House thus:

 ".... just by this key is the Custom House, an open space below with rows of pillars which they lay in goods just as its unladen out of the ships in case of wet, just by are several little rooms for Land-waiters, etc., then you ascend up a handsome pair of stairs into a large room full of desks and little partitions for the writers and accountants, its was full of books and files of paper, by it are two other rooms which are used in the same way when there is a great deal of business;"

-Twenty years later, in April 1877, the Custom House officials collected £6,207 in the four day period April 9 to 12, before there was a rise in duty by the Chancellor of the Exchequer.
+Twenty years later, in April 1877, The Custom House officials collected more than £6,200 in four days between April 9 to 12, before duty was increased by the Chancellor.
 The breakdown of goods cleared from the bonded warehouses was 7,500 gallons of spirits comprising brandy £2,200, whiskey £1,031, and rum £612, wine £108, and tea and tobacco £2,274.
-There were so many traders trying to take their goods out of bond that many could not clear in the time due to the pressure on the customs officials.
+There were so many traders trying to remove their goods out of the bonded warehouses that many could not clear in the time, due to the pressure on the custom’s officials.

 │ Top of Page │